SAT Registration: Fees, Deadlines, and More

 SAT Sign Up Cost

 The cost of signing up for the SAT is $49.50 (or $64.50 if you choose to take the SAT's optional essay section).
-If you can't afford it, you may be eligible to receive an SAT fee waiver and register for the SAT Exam for free!
+You may also be eligible to receive an SAT fee waiver and register for the SAT Exam for free!
 For up to date SAT fees, visit the SAT Test Fees page.

 SAT Fee Waiver